 Mediation is normally less expensive than going to court.
-Mediation can alos be more expeditious than the court process for resolving conflict.
+Mediation can also be more expeditious than the court process for resolving conflict.
 Where court action provides a win/lose or lose/lose outcome, mediation is based on self-determination and you willingly participate in the resolution of your dispute.
 Accordingly getting to a mutually acceptable agreement is the goal and therefore a win/win outcome.
-This win/win outcome also helps preserve the relationship with the other party which is significant in terms of valued customers, suppliers, business associate, parent or spouse.
+This win/win outcome also helps preserve the relationship with the other party which is significant in terms of valued customers, suppliers, business associates, parents or spouses.
 Finally the mediation process is a confidential process where the court process is not.
 You can keep your situation private.

 The Mediation Process